LalitAswal/Digital_Paani_BookManagement_API/README.md

 ### Feature

-- User authentication and authorization using JWT
+- User authentication and authorization using JWT/JOI module for validation.
-- User Registration
+- User Registration.
-- Login
+- Login.
 - Add books with title, author name , publish year
 - Edit any of the above data of the books which are already been added
 - Get all the books available in Data base